Draft report into Cressida Dick’s departure from Met biased, says London mayor

 A decision over when the final report will be published has not yet been made.

-A source close to the mayor told PA: “Tom Winsor has long been a friend, ally and champion of Cressida Dick and was a completely unsuitable choice to conduct this review.
+A source close to the mayor said: “Tom Winsor has long been a friend, ally and champion of Cressida Dick and was a completely unsuitable choice to conduct this review.

 “Under Winsor’s leadership the HMICFRS, which scrutinises the police, failed time and again to take action to address serious issues in the Met.”